astropy/astroquery/docs/esa/hubble.rst

   Table length=12965
   ...

-As it has been mentioned, these parameters are optional and it is not necessary to define all of them to execute this function, as the search will be adapted to the ones that are available.
+As has been mentioned, these parameters are optional and it is not necessary to define all of them to execute this function, as the search will be adapted to the ones that are available.

 .. code-block:: python